bdrez/hashPass/README.md

 # hashPass
-Building a Python CLI authentication system demonstrating password hashing, credential verification, and input validation.
-The user will enter their email and password, the code will compare the entered passwords hash with the stored passwords hash to verify the user.
-It will also give the user an opportunity to create an account.

-Building a Python CLI authentication system demonstrating secure password storage, credential verification, and input validation.
-The project uses PBKDF2-HMAC-SHA256 with per-user salts to securely hash passwords and stores user credentials using persistent file-based storage.
-Users can create accounts and log in by entering their email and password, which are verified against stored hashed credentials.
+Building a Python CLI authentication system demonstrating password storage and hashing, credential verification, and input validation.
+This project uses PBKDF2-HMAC-SHA256 with salt 2for ever user to securely hash thier password and stores user credentials using presistenet file based storage.
+Users can create account and log in by enetering their email and password, which are verified against stored hashed credentials.

 Features:
 - Password hashing using salt and PBDKF2